BrkRaw/brkraw/README.md

 ```

 #### Known issues
-- In most case, the issue will related to the pyenv build, please refer the above links to solve the issue.
+- The module have been tested for PV 5 to PV 6.0.1 datasets. but it may have issue with higher version.
+- The GUI may not work if the python does not be built with tkinter, please check above instruction.
+- If GUI popped up but not working after selecting the dir, make sure you entered to dataset dir.
+- If GUI cannot load zipped file, please check our example file located at 'examples' folder.
 - If you experience any other issue, please use 'issue' tab in Github to report.
-- If the dataset contains MR Spectroscopy, some method not work properly (such as summary to print out meta data)
+- If the dataset contains MR Spectroscopy, some method not work properly
-- The legacy module 'pyBruker' had issues at orientation in the data has oblique FOV.
-This module resolved most of the issue, but if you experiencing
-that any modality image is incorrectly positioned compared with any other modality, please report use. (except the image required custom reconstruction)
+(such as the function to printing out dataset summary)

 ## Usage
 ### Command-line tool (brkraw)